Photo of Mountain Harebells in Fern Meadow, Boulder, CO, by Marcia L. Huber

 Please send your comments and suggestions to the Symposium organizers

-through the
+or the

-Symposium email address:
+ICPWS organizers through email address:

 All technical sessions will be held at the University of Colorado,